helidon-io/helidon/docs/modules/security/providers.md

 ### How does it work?

-At Helidon startup, if the OIDC provider is configured, Helidon validates the configuration for consistency.
-This includes required client and identity values, the configured signing-key route, and any fixed metadata or JWK values.
+Building OIDC configuration validates required client and identity values.
-Inline and classpath resources are fixed and are therefore loaded and validated at startup.
+An enabled `OidcFeature` also validates the configured signing-key route and fixed metadata or JWK values at startup.
+When using `OidcProvider` directly, these authentication-specific checks run when a tenant is first used for inbound authentication.
+Outbound-only token propagation and client-credentials exchange do not require inbound signing keys.
+Inline and classpath resources are fixed and are loaded when building the configuration.

 Metadata and JWK sources that may become available later are loaded on the first authentication request that needs them.
 These include filesystem paths, URIs,